jstmaxlol/pacdo/README.md

 idk i was bored and started to hate writing 'sudo pacman -S package' for every package i needed while setting up a new arch install so yeah.

+also i actually just added a paru version, basically a copypasta with calls to paru instead of pacman. if you want that i do not think i will be creating an AUR repository but you can get it from the repo (extra/pardon.cpp) and compile it yourself, it's an extra still so give me a break ;) also i don't think i'll be updating that version much at all, idk. i really stopped using pacdo *because* of the fact that i discovered how good and useful paru is, so yeah, maintained for fun i guess.

  _           _        _ _
 (_)_ __  ___| |_ __ _| | |
 | | '_ \/ __| __/ _` | | |